 - 1 tsp baking soda

-- 1 tsp vanilla extract, this is my favorite brand, Levain’s original recipe does not have vanilla extract in it but, I put vanilla in just about everything I bake
+- 1 tsp vanilla extract Levain’s original recipe does not have vanilla extract in it but, I put vanilla in just about everything I bake

 - ½ tsp fine sea or kosher salt